Michael-Anderson-19/movie-sentiment-group-project/README.md

 # Sentiment Analysis project to predict the genre of movies based on their synopsis
 Group project for software engineering practice - Northumbria University.

+Reuploaded from my university github to my personal, this project was from year 2 of my degree and was the first introduction to machine learning.
+The following instructions are taken from the original project.

 ### Following the pep-8 python stlying standard
 [Read more here](https://www.python.org/dev/peps/pep-0008/)